nadirhamid/apache-whitelist-modwl-c/README.md

 ===================================================

 This module will perform reverse and forward lookups on an incoming ip.
-Afterwards perform the required action based on the config. this is useful for preventing unwanted user agents from accessing your website.
+Afterwards it can perform the needed action based on your config. this is useful for preventing unwanted user agents from accessing a website.

 More information here: